kingcons/cl-6502/README.md

 I gave a talk on cl-6502 and related ideas which is online [here](http://vimeo.com/47364930).
 The slides are available separately [here](http://redlinernotes.com/docs/talks/opa.html).
 A few notes on why I'm writing it are [here](http://blog.redlinernotes.com/posts/On-Interactive-Retrocomputing.html) and minor notes on the design are [here](http://blog.redlinernotes.com/posts/An-Emulator-Design-Pattern.html).

+In keeping with Luke Gorrie's call for [Readable Programs](http://blog.lukego.com/blog/2012/10/24/readable-programs/), there is a readable [PDF book])(http://redlinernotes.com/docs/cl-6502.pdf).
+You can also produce it from the git repo (if `make`, `pandoc` and the appropriate `latex` packages are in place) with: `cd repo/src && make book`.

 ## Install
 You are strongly encouraged to use this library via [Quicklisp](http://quicklisp.org/).
 Simply start your lisp and run: ```(ql:quickload 'cl-6502)```.